ohansemmanuel/movie-recommender/README.md

 REACT_APP_API_URL="..."
 ```

-Technically, you should replace this with an instance of the ML <a href="https://github.com/ohansemmanuel/recommender-service" target="_blank" rel="noopener noreferrer">recommender service</a>.
+Technically, you should replace this with an instance url of the ML <a href="https://github.com/ohansemmanuel/recommender-service" target="_blank" rel="noopener noreferrer">recommender service</a>.
 Please see the service's README to set it up - if you must :)

 Something like this should do: